limabravoecho-collab/enquerant/README.md

 ## Building the knowledge base

-Maker Note: On my setup the mining process takes around 30+ seconds.
+Maker Note: On my setup (Ryzen 5 7600, NVMe SSD) the one-time cache build takes about 4 minutes for 6,937 titles, and mining takes about 40 seconds.
 Your speed results will vary.

 EQ needs its DELM volumes before it can do anything.
 They are not shipped: the